lkm-bit/Lose-X/README.md

 # Lose-X
-Lose X new roblox simple executor
+Lose X is a roblox executor thats powered by EasyExploits API Attach is 4.5 or 5 seconds